Exploiting locality in high-dimensional factorial hidden Markov models: Numerical results

+The interpretation of figure \ref{fig:london_lambda} is straightforward, indeed $\lambda^{f,\cdot}$ scales the intensity of the flow, hence bigger estimates of $\lambda^{f,\cdot}$ are referred to stations with higher flows.

+\paragraph{Passenger flow prediction without missing data.} Prediction over the test data is performed through the posterior predictive of Graph Filter-Smoother, i.e. per each time step $t\geq 0$ a posterior predictive sample $y_{t+1}$ is obtained as:

-against $t$, where $\tilde{\pi}_{t|T}^{f}$ is the marginal of the approximate smoothing distribution $\tilde{\pi}_{t|T}$ associated with the variable $X_t^f$ and $c$ is obtained from the EM output.
-Thus the red traces in Figure \ref{fig:london2} can be interpreted as the posterior smoothed means of the emission distributions for the $y^f_t$, see \eqref{eq:g^f_example}, conditional on the training data $y_{1:T}$.
-Again the results for Upton Park and Plaistow are omitted from the figures only for ease of presentation.
-The results indicate that the model is able to track the peak in-flow and out-flow that occur during the morning and afternoon rush hours, which vary in magnitude from station to station.
+where $g, p$ are computed through the EM algorithm run on the training set (Monday, Tuesday, Wednesday) and $\tilde{\pi}_{\cdot|\cdot}$ is obtained by running recursively the Graph Filter on the test data (Thursday, Friday).
+Note that \eqref{eq:posterior_pred} provides a sample from the posterior predictive, whose mean is then used as prediction for the test set.
+For ease of presentation we report the plots on four stations, plots on all the other stations are available in appendix C. The results indicate that the model is able to track the peaks of the inflow and outflow that occur during the morning and afternoon rush hours, which vary in magnitude from station to station.
+Moreover, credible intervals show satisfying coverage of the true data.

-We now turn to the question of out-of-sample performance.
-An appealing feature of the Graph Filter is that it can operate in an online fashion as data arrive, yielding a natural one-step-ahead forecasting mechanism: the red traces in Figure \ref{fig:london3} show, for each $f$,

-against $t$, $t \geq T$.
-Here $\tilde{\pi}_{t}^{f}$ is the marginal of the approximate filtering distribution $\tilde{\pi}_{t}$ associated with the variable $X_t^f$, obtained from the Graph Filter with $m=0$, run on the test set with parameters estimated from the training set.
-Similarly $c$ and $\hat{p}$ in \eqref{eq:forcasting} are the values obtained from EM on the training set.
-So \eqref{eq:forcasting} is, up to the approximation inherent in the Graph Filter and parameter estimation, the mean of the posterior predictive distribution of $Y_{t+1}^f$ given $Y_{1:t}=y_{1:t}$.
-The results indicate capacity to predict peaks associated with rush hours.
-As is to be expected, the forecasting results are not as crisp as those for in-sample smoothing in Figure \eqref{eq:smoothing_validation}, but never-the-less they indicate the potential of FHMM's combined with the Graph Filter and Smoother for prediction in transport networks.
+We compare the proposed method with an LSTM trained on one-step-ahead prediction over the inflow-outflow, more details about the architecture and training are available in appendix C. The LSTM takes as input inflow-outflow data over all the stations at time $t$ and output predictions for time $t+1$.
+100 LSTMs (different initializations and seeds) are trained on Monday, Tuesday and Wednesday.
+As for the Graph Filter-Smoother method, testing is performed on Thursday and Friday.
+We report in figure \ref{fig:london_LSTMprediction} the LSTMs predictions on four stations only, more details are available in the appendix C. An LSTM does not itself provide any uncertainty quantification associated with its predictions.
+We employ a commonly used heuristic of considering the variability of predictions across different initializations and random number seeds of the stochastic gradient algorithm used to train the LSTM.
+Figure \ref{fig:london_LSTMprediction} shows that different trainings of the LSTM lead to similar performances with bands that are narrower than figure \ref{fig:london_GFSprediction}.